clade-ventures/nextjs-boilerplate/README.md

 -   **Next.js** - Minimalistic framework for server-rendered React applications.
 -   **Typescript** - Superset of JavaScript which primarily provides optional static typing, classes and interfaces.
 -   **Redux** - A predictable state container for JavaScript apps with Redux Thunk and Redux Persist.
--   **Built-in Project CLI**- Create pages, components, actions, reducers with one command by using built-in cli.
 -   **Material UI** - React components for faster and easier web development.
 -   **Docker** - A tool designed to make it easier to create, deploy, and run applications by using containers.
 -   **Babel** - The compiler for next generation JavaScript.